stonerlab/stonerplots/docs/source/userguide.rst

 .. currentmodule:: stonerplots.context

-Although you can make use of the style sheets directly in matplotlib after impriting stonerplots, it is anticipated that using the :doc:`stonerplots<api>` context managers will be the main way of using the package.
+...after importing stonerplots, it is anticipated that using the :doc:`stonerplots<api>` context managers will be the main way of using the package.

 The look of the various stylesheets is demonstrated in the :doc:`style gallery<style-gallery>` page.